-Pursuant to an Agreement dated April 6, 2013 Kitchener Mining NL acknowledged that all intellectual property obtained from test work undertaken by Kitchener Mining NL to resolve the metallurgical problems associated with assaying and extraction of gold from Pilbara ores would remain the property of Leaveland Pty Ltd, or its nominee Elazac Pty Ltd. On December 20, 1993 Elazac Pty Ltd sold the intellectual property to Elazac Mining Pty Ltd.
+On April 6, 1993 an agreement was reached between Kitchener Mining NL, Leaveland Pty Ltd and Elazac Mining Pty Ltd. The agreement acknowledges that all information obtained from test work undertaken by Kitchener Mining NL to resolve the metallurgical problems faced by the company is the property of Leaveland Pty Ltd, or its nominee Elazac Pty Ltd. On December 20, 1993 Elazac Pty Ltd sold the intellectual property to Elazac Mining Pty Ltd.

-The reason information and intellectual property was vested in Leaveland Pty Ltd and Elazac Pty Ltd was that both companies paid consultant fees and other costs associated with the investigation and test work on Bamboo Creek and Normay ore at Bamboo Creek and other locations.
+The reason information and intellectual property was owned by Leaveland Pty Ltd and Elazac Pty Ltd was that both companies paid consultant fees and other costs associated with the investigation and test work on Bamboo Creek and Normay ore at Bamboo Creek and other locations.

-Kitchener Mining NL holds a licence to develop the process and both Kitchener Mining NL and Haoma Mining NL has the right to use the intellectual property for no fee.
+Kitchener Mining NL holds a licence to develop the process and both Kitchener Mining NL and Haoma Mining NL have the right to use the intellectual property for no fee.

 The Roy Morgan Research Centre Pty Ltd is entitled to management fees from Kitchener Mining NL of \$1,000,000 for the financial years from 1 July, 1989, to 30 June, 1993.
 The management fees were treated as an accrued liability for the year ended June 30, 2004.
 However, due to the uncertainty of future profits, the liability has been reversed.
-For the year ended June 30, 2016 this has been treated as a contingent liability.
+For the year ended June 30, 2015 this has been treated as a contingent liability.
 The amount is payable when Kitchener Mining NL resumes mining operations and has an operating profit in excess of \$500,000 pa.
 This debt is non-interest bearing.